top of page

 Between The Worlds

 I know that in my own life, it is only recently, at the age of forty, that I have come to accept and recognize my own sexuality without a crippling and deluding sense of shame.
-I cannot count the times I have been walking down the street and have seen a pretty woman or beautiful face and looking, have been met with a verbal criticism (for my desire/appreciation) from the woman I have been with, or a mild, or sometimes not so mild, sense of disapproval.
+I cannot count the times I have been walking down the street and have seen a pretty woman or beautiful face and looking, have been met with verbal criticism (for my desire/appreciation) from the woman I have been with, or a mild, or sometimes not so mild, sense of disapproval.
 And I have somehow accepted their displeasure with (a strange to me now) acquiescence and an unconscious, unacknowledged sense of humiliation.
 Now I know this as a debasement of the very appreciation of sexual beauty, the very desire of sexual attraction.
-My own desiring was put out of the temple of the sacred and thus profaned.
-Somehow the existence of desire, outside the confines of Romantic Love or marriage is somehow low, sinful, unholy and depraved.
+My own desire was put out of the temple of the sacred and thus profaned.
+Somehow, the existence of desire outside the confines of Romantic Love or marriage is low, sinful, unholy, and depraved.

-I know that there is a difference between the Greek God, Dionysus and the later Roman derivation of Bacchus.
-The difference in feeling tone between the two Gods and their play, refelcts the difference between a more harmonious relation to sexuality, represented by the Greek culture (Dionysus) and a somewhat 'degraded' viewpoint represented by the Romans (Bacchus).
+I know there is a difference between the Greek God Dionysus and the later Roman derivation of Bacchus.
+The difference in feeling tone between the two Gods and their play reflects the difference between a more harmonious relation to sexuality, represented by the Greek culture (Dionysus), and a somewhat 'degraded' viewpoint, represented by the Romans (Bacchus).
 I feel a restorative, regenerative power in the play and culture of Dionysus.
 The play of Dionysus shows the paradox and the circle, while there seemed to be a linear, only indulgent and oft corrupted atmosphere to Bacchus.
 With Dionysus, the ecstasy of wine, orgy and sacrifice were always connected with the Divine, with something that transcended the play of desired opposites, while with Bacchus, desire seemed to swim in the ocean of sensual indulgence alone.

 Without a sense of the sacred, there is no all-encompassing form or ritual given to a celebration.
 The celebration becomes only about itself and nothing else.
 It is like a marriage performed at city hall by a justice of the peace.
-I am reminded of the parable told by Jesus in the Bible where he tells of the marriage of the Kings son.
-At first the servants of the king are sent forth to invite the friends of the king to the wedding, those who were properly invited to the wedding.
-These, however, did not honor the invitation and in fact even slew some of the king's servants.
-At this the king sent forth his armies and destroyed the cities of these and then again sent forth his servants to invite all those who they could find on the highways, both bad and good.
+I am reminded of the parable told by Jesus in the Bible, in which he talks about the marriage of the King's son.
+At first, the king's servants are sent forth to invite the king's friends to the wedding, those who were properly invited to the wedding.
+These, however, did not honor the invitation and even slew some of the king's servants.
+At this, the king sent forth his armies and destroyed the cities of these cities.
+He again sent forth his servants to invite all whom they could find on the highways, both bad and good.

 "And when the king came in to see the guests, he saw there a man who had not on a wedding garment: